minhfli/openstack-vnfd/ubuntu_sample_lb/readme.md

 ## 2 approach:

-### flavor: dynamic (currently working on)
+### flavor: index (currently working on)

-using heat template output to get fixed ips of the spawned instances

-### flavor: inded

-using %index% on heat resource group for name and ip address
+1 scalable VDU as 1-3 instance, with name as the last part of their ips each connect to 2 network, internal and external

+return outputs of list of ips for future development

 ### flavor: fixed